 Another view of the offset rod showing the two flattened sections, each drilled to accept a screw.

 Early potentiometer housing for FH/FHC pickups.
 Note the brown Bakelite milled-edge knob, the basic cylindrically-shaped housing with the overlapping cover, and the two hard-wired cables.
 See the Control knobs page for more information.

 A later potentiometer housing for FH/FHC pickups.
-Note the black 'chicken-head' knob, and the more stylishly-shaped housing with the overlapping cover, and the two hard-wired cables.
+Note the black 'chicken-head' knob, and the more stylishly-shaped housing, again with the overlapping cover and the two hard-wired cables.

 The three photos above show the control box for the Rhythm Chief Models 1000 and Model 1100 adjustable pickup.
 The knobs for volume and tone control, together with the Leviton manufacture pushbutton Rhythm switch are seen.
 The pots in these photos have 1/4" (6 mm.) diameter plain shafts.
 The two capacitors are also visible, between the two pots.
 The larger one underneath, is connected to the tone controller and the smaller one on top, is connected to the Rhythm switch.
 Operating this switch produces a drop in volume and a change in tone.

 Model 1200 Attachable pickup, promoted by DeArmond as being suitable for 12-string roundhole flat-top guitar.
 In fact, this pickup is equally suitable for use with a 6-string guitar.